Jobanpreet Singh

-Jobanpreet Singh, better known as Joban, is an Indian Actor, Writer and Producer.
-He is best known for playing the role of Karam Singh in Saak and Shinda in Jahankilla.
+Jobanpreet Singh, better known as Joban, is an Indian actor, writer and producer who works primarily in Punjabi cinema.
+He is best known for playing the role of Karam Singh in Saak (2019) and Shinda in Jahankilla (2024).

 Early life

 Jobanpreet Singh is an Indian actor, writer, and filmmaker, known for his contributions to both Hindi and Punjabi cinema.
 He hails from a Sikh Jatt family in the Ludhiana region of Punjab.
 From an early age, Singh displayed an undying passion for storytelling, which eventually guided his career path in the entertainment industry.

 After completing a Bachelor of Arts degree, Singh joined the Punjab Police, undergoing rigorous training at the Police Recruits Training Centre (PRTC) Jahan Khelan in Hoshiarpur.
 He subsequently served as a police officer in Ludhiana.
 Despite his commitment to law enforcement, his passion for cinema never waned.
 Singh joined a local theatre club in Ludhiana where he cultivated his love for acting and storytelling.

 His persistence led to supporting roles in notable Hindi films, including Sarbjit (starring Aishwarya Rai Bachchan) and Dil Jo Na Keh Saka (produced by T-Series).
-Singh also appeared in Disney+ Hotstar’s series Masoom, and made a mark in Punjabi cinema with supporting roles in films like Rupinder Gandhi 2: The Robinhood, Kande, and Sarabha.
+Singh also appeared in Disney+ Hotstar's series Masoom, and made a mark in Punjabi cinema with supporting roles in films like Rupinder Gandhi 2: The Robinhood, Kande, and Sarabha.

 Beyond acting, Singh gained valuable experience behind the scenes.
 He worked as an Assistant Production Manager on Dangal for Aamir Khan Productions and assisted as a Casting Director for Dil Jo Na Keh Saka and Kande.
 His multi-faceted skill set in production and casting further enriched his understanding of the filmmaking process.

 In September 2019, Singh made his debut as the lead actor in the Punjabi film Saak starring Mandy Takhar.
 The film garnered him a nomination for Best Debut Actor at the PTC Punjabi Film Awards in 2020, marking a significant milestone in his career.